The Model Router Becomes the Hidden Editor

 The public face of AI still looks like model choice.
 A person picks GPT, Claude, Gemini, Llama, Mistral, Qwen, or another named system.
 A developer writes a model string.
 A company says it uses a frontier model for support, search, coding, research, moderation, or internal knowledge work.

 But the router changes the object being governed.
 The deployed AI system is no longer simply "the model."
-It is the model plus the gateway, routing policy, provider list, fallback chain, credential store, logging configuration, cache, cost rule, data-residency setting, and observability pipeline.
+It is the model plus the gateway, routing policy, provider list, fallback chain, credential store, logging configuration, cache, cost rule, data-residency setting, evaluation gate, and observability pipeline.
 The answer a user sees may be the product of a hidden selection process that optimized for price, latency, uptime, quota survival, provider availability, or policy constraints before the prompt ever reached a model.

 Routing Is Editing